Battle of Jieqiao: Aftermath

 The Battle of Jieqiao halted the southern advance of Gongsun Zan but it was by no means decisive in the protracted struggle between Gongsun and Yuan which lasted until 199.
 Gongsun returned a year later, in the winter of 192, along the same route.
 Even though the battle was a setback for Gongsun Zan, it did not significantly impact his army.
 Many of the soldiers who fled found their way back to Gongsun in the days and weeks after the battle.

 The battle is unique in that it is described in detail in Pei Songzhi's annotations to Records of Three Kingdoms.
+(Note: Pei cited Wang Can's Yingxiong Ji for details of the battle.
+In the original Sanguozhi, Chen Shou did not mention the Battle of Jieqiao.)
 The arrangement of the armies and the tactics used, usually neglected by traditional Chinese histories, are reasonably clear.
 The battle demonstrates the ineffectiveness of even an experienced cavalry force against a disciplined infantry unit with competent leadership.
 It is also significant to note that although the numbers involved are very high, the actual fighting is decided by only a small elite portion of the entire army.
 Once the core was defeated, the demoralized masses quickly follow.